-Powerball jackpot reaches $416 million.
+Powerball jackpot reaches $441 million.
 It’s the third largest of the year.

 Of the Powerball’s top 10 biggest jackpot awards, eight came after the 2015 tweaks — including 2016′s record-shattering $1.586 billion that was split among winners in California, Florida and Tennessee.
 Two of this year’s jackpots are on the list: Fourth place is the $731.1 million won on Jan.
 20, and in fifth place, the $699.8 million from October.

 Since Aug.
 23, Powerball has been offering a third weekly drawing to juice jackpots more quickly.
-Tickets are sold for $2 per play in 45 states, along with D.C., Puerto Rico and the U.S. Virgin Islands.
+Tickets are sold for $2 per play in 45 states, along with Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 Drawings are broadcast live at 10:59 p.m.
 Eastern time every Monday, Wednesday and Saturday.

-Before the pandemic, lottery ticket sales in the United States had increased every year since 1965 — even through economic hardships such as the Great Recession, U.S. Census Bureau data shows.
+Before the coronavirus pandemic, lottery ticket sales in the United States had increased every year since 1965 — even through economic hardships such as the Great Recession, Census Bureau data shows.

 But the pandemic took a toll on lottery revenue, which state governments use for education, construction and other projects.
-In 2020, according to the Annual Survey of State Government Finances, sales of state lotteries exceeded $80 billion, but was below the previous year’s $81 billion.
+In 2020, according to the Annual Survey of State Government Finances, sales of state lotteries exceeded $80 billion but were below the previous year’s $81 billion.

 In California, said De La Cruz, sales in the 2019-2020 fiscal year dropped below those achieved in the previous two fiscal years — but they have since “rebounded nicely.”